 When an instructor is clearly going against the spirit of Udemy policies in an attempt to game the system or if we see a severe negative impact on the student experience (high unsubscribe rates or refund rates) it will be considered a violation of our policies.

-Information and guidelines for pricing your course can be read here.
+Review information and guidelines for pricing your course.